alibaba/hooks/packages/hooks/src/useSet/index.en-US.md

 ---
 title: useSet
 group:
-  title: State1
+  title: State
-  path: /state1
+  path: /state
   order: 600
 ---

 # useSet

-A hook that elegantly manages boolean values.
+A hook that can manage state in Set

 ## Examples